 The best way to improve your reading comprehension level is through practice.
 And the best way to practice is to have fun with it!

 Make reading a fun activity, at least on occasion, rather than a constant chore.
 This will motivate you to engage with the text and embrace the activity as part of your daily life (rather than just your study/work life).
 As you practice and truly engage with your reading material, improvement will come naturally.

 Once you feel more comfortable reading and practicing your comprehension strategies (tips in the next section), go ahead and allow yourself to read at whatever reading or age level you feel like.
-Even if feel that you don't understand some of the text right now--or even a large portion of it!--if you enjoy yourself and give it your best shot, you'll find that your reading comprehension levels will improve over time.
+Even if you feel that you don't understand some of the text right now—or even a large portion of it!—if you enjoy yourself and give it your best shot, you'll find that your reading comprehension levels will improve over time.

 Ultimately, reading should be a fun and functional activity.
 So try to keep your reading exercises balanced between work and pleasure.

 5 Reading Comprehension Tips